-As you probably know, Individual retirement accounts (IRA’s) exist in many forms.
+As you may already know, Individual Retirement Accounts (IRAs) exist in many forms.
 If you have income from working for yourself or someone else, you may set up and contribute to an IRA.

-What you may not know is that there is a new type of IRA, known as a Self-Directed IRA LLC.
+What you may not know is that there is a type of IRA that real estate investors especially have grown fond of, known as a Self-Directed IRA LLC.